 Anna Stoll Knecht, musicologist and researcher, Jesus College, University of Oxford / Accademia Teatro Dimitri

-In collaboration with the Education and Training Department of SUPSI and the Accademia Teatro Dimitri
+In collaboration with the Education and Learning Department of SUPSI and the Accademia Teatro Dimitri